vK44/ng-http-date/projects/ng-http-date-dayjs/README.md

 npm i ng-http-date-dayjs
 ```

-If you're not using the current Angular version you should use an older version of `ng-htt-date-dayjs`:
+If you're not using the current Angular version you should use an older version of `ng-http-date-dayjs`:

 | Angular           | 10.0.x | 9.x | 8.2.x | older         |
 |-------------------|--------|-----|-------|---------------|